celestinhermez/AFI100_DataVisualization/README.md

 ### Download the data

 While I did some web scraping to get the list of movies (included in the R code), I relied extensively on IMDb to get additional information.
 You should download all the files available [here](https://datasets.imdbws.com/) and store them in your working directory.
-In addition, I used [this dataset](https://datahub.io/rufuspollock/oscars-nominees-and-winners) to track Academy Awards winners over time (thanks to Datahub for this).
+In addition, I used [this dataset](https://datahub.io/rufuspollock/oscars-nominees-and-winners) to track Academy Awards winners over time (thanks to rufuspollock for making this data easily available on Datahub).

 ### Run the Python script